Business Income Tax

 The type of business determines the type and payment of taxes.
 How the business is organized determines the forms used.
 Most businesses need a Federal Tax ID Number or Employer Identification Number (EIN) for the identification and tracking of tax reports to the Internal Revenue Service (IRS).

 The Federal income tax is paid as money is earned.
 This is known as paying estimated taxes.
 Not paying enough estimated taxes may require paying estimated taxes throughout the year, instead of quarterly.
-Businesses are not only responsible for paying income taxes, but other taxes as well: self-employment tax (if applicable), estimated taxes, Social Security and Medicare taxes, income tax withholding, federal unemployment tax (FUTA), and Excise Taxes.
+Businesses are not only responsible for paying business income taxes, but other taxes as well.
+These taxes include: self-employment tax (if applicable), estimated taxes, Social Security and Medicare taxes, income tax withholding, federal unemployment tax (FUTA), and Excise Taxes.

 A self-employment tax (SE tax) is a social security and Medicare tax for those individuals who work for themselves.
-These payments contribute to the individual’s coverage under the social security system, which provides the individual with retirement benefits, survivor benefits, disability benefits and hospital insurance (Medicare) benefits.
+These payments contribute to the individual’s coverage under the social security system.
+This system provides the individual with retirement benefits, survivor benefits, disability benefits and hospital insurance (Medicare) benefits.
 The following individuals must pay the SE tax and file the corresponding form if:

 Businesses must also pay certain employment taxes if they have employees: